Īśvara (God) is Endless Causes & Effects – and Dealing with Difficult Situations (21)

 Summary:

-Session 21 revisits why Bhagavad Gītā is applicable in today's age more then ever.
-Then we see how understanding of Īśvara's (God's) Cause-Effect relationship leads one to take responsible actions every moment… eventually leading to Freedom.
-Finally we share one method how to know what is the best action to take – despite NOT knowing what is the best action to take.
+Session 21 revisits why Bhagavad Gītā is applicable in today's age more than ever.
+Then we see how understanding of Ishvara‘s Cause-Effect relationship leads one to take responsible actions every moment… eventually leading to Freedom.
+Finally we share a method how to know what is the best action to take.

 TOPICS COVERED: